Intel's stock tumbles after Trump says its CEO must resign

 Trump made the post after Sen. Tom Cotton sent a letter to Intel Chairman Frank Yeary expressing concern over CEO Lip-Bu Tan’s investments and ties to semiconductor firms that are reportedly linked to the Chinese Communist Party and the People’s Liberation Army, and asked the board whether Tan had divested his interests in these companies to eliminate any conflicts of interest.

-Intel did not immediately respond to a request for comment, so it is not immediately clear if Tan has divested his interests in the companies.
+It's not immediately clear if Tan, who took over as Intel's CEO in March, has divested his interests in the companies.

+In a statement, Intel said it's “deeply committed to advancing U.S. national and economic security interests and are making significant investments aligned with the President’s America First agenda.”

 “In March 2025, Intel appointed Lip-Bu Tan as its new CEO," Cotton wrote in the letter.
 "Mr. Tan reportedly controls dozens of Chinese companies and has a stake in hundreds of Chinese advanced-manufacturing and chip firms.
 At least eight of these companies reportedly have ties to the Chinese People’s Liberation Army.”